twolfson/twolfson.com/articles/startup-time-investing.md

 # Incremental improvements
 So why did that first one feel so bad, what can we can we improve, and **when** can we find time to improve it?

-Why it felt so bad: It was monotonous (sometimes "hurry up and wait", sometimes something we've done 100 times before) as well as stressful (e.g. could easily typo some SQL).
+Why it felt so bad: It was monotonous (sometimes "hurry up and wait", sometimes we've done it 100x before) as well as stressful (e.g. easily typo a command).

 As for the other 2 questions, let's think about incremental improvements to get to "fast and easy", as well as how much time they'll take.

 ## Runbooks and note taking
-The biggest impact low hanging fruit is that we haven't [invested in the fundamentals][] yet around good documentation practices.
-Most investment in fundamentals will pay dividends immediately (time saving vs time invested) and be long-lasting.
+The biggest impact low hanging fruit is that we haven't yet [invested in the fundamentals][] around documentation.

 [invested in the fundamentals]: https://twolfson.com/2021-06-24-lessons-of-a-startup-engineer#invest-in-fundamentals

-In this scenario, I would (1) take notes as I run through the process, then (2) clean up the notes afterward for consumption by others.
-In the end, this documentation is called a runbook or a workflow.
+In this scenario, I take notes during the process, then clean up the notes afterwards for consumption by others.
+This form of documentation is called a runbook or a workflow.

-By doing this we now have commands for Engineering to copy/paste, thus stress less and spend less time about getting code right next time.
+By doing this, we now have commands to copy/paste, thus stress less and spend less time about getting code right next time.

-Additionally we've established a convention for the rest of the company to adopt, e.g. Sales + Engineering can collaborate on a runbook to verify all fields are filled in before handing off to Engineering, thus eliminating steps 4-7.
+Additionally, we've established a convention for the rest of the company to adopt. e.g. Sales + Engineering can create a runbook to verify all fields are filled in before handing off to Engineering, thus eliminating steps 4-7.

 The new process now looks like: